Welcome to OpenGRC

 Contributing to OpenGRC

 OpenGRC is an open-source project and we welcome contributions.
-Contribution guidelines will be published soon!
+Pull requests are welcome for both the application and documentation!

 License